William Wynn Westcott

-William Wynn Westcott (17 December 1848 – 30 July 1925) was a coroner, ceremonial magician, theosophist and Freemason born in Leamington, Warwickshire, England.
-He was a Supreme Magus (chief) of the S.R.I.A and went on to co-found the Golden Dawn.
+William Wynn Westcott (17 December 1848 – 30 July 1925) was a British coroner, ceremonial magician, theosophist and Freemason born in Leamington, Warwickshire, England.
+He was a Supreme Magus (chief) of the S.R.I.A. and went on to co-found the Golden Dawn.

 Biography

 He was a doctor of medicine.

 In 1871 he became active in Freemasonry where he became Master of his home Lodge three years later and also the Quatuor Coronati research lodge (Master 1893–94).

 In 1879 he moved to Hendon.
 In 1880 he began studying the Kabbalah and joined Societas Rosicruciana in Anglia.
 In 1882 he met Samuel Liddell Mathers.

 Societas Rosicruciana in Anglia

 Westcott became chief of the SRIA with the death of William Robert Woodman.

 The Golden Dawn

-Wescott co-founded the Hermetic Order of the Golden Dawn with Samuel Liddell MacGregor Mathers and William Robert Woodman in 1887, using the motto V.H.
+Westcott co-founded the Hermetic Order of the Golden Dawn with Samuel Liddell MacGregor Mathers and William Robert Woodman in 1887, using the motto V.H.
 Frater Sapere Aude.

-Around this time, he was also active in the Theosophical Society, where he founded in 1891 The Adelphi Lodge in London WC.
+Around this time, he was also active in the Theosophical Society, where he founded in 1891 the Adelphi Lodge in London WC.

 In 1896, he abandoned public involvement with the Golden Dawn due to pressure regarding his job as a Crown Coroner, with which it was seen as an unseemly association.
 He continued to head the S.R.I.A. and later was involved with the Golden Dawn breakaway Stella Matutina.